 From all of our reviews, we choose the best products to feature in our Best Buys.
 That's why if you take the plunge and buy one of the products recommended below, or on any other Best Buy page, you can be assured you're getting a What Hi-Fi? approved product.

-Move over old Sony (below), there's a new 49-inch TV to beat for 2020.
-The Sony HX may look very similar to last year's model but the performance has improved across the bar.
+Move over old Sony (below), there's a new 49-inch TV to beat.
+The Sony HX may look very similar to the previous generation model but the performance has improved across the bar.

 Inside is the new X1 Ultimate chip, which aims to improve definition and contrast, and provides a faster experience around the Android TV interface.
 You get all the apps you'd expect, from Amazon Prime Video to Disney+ and Netflix, plus support for catch-up TV apps, AirPlay 2, Dolby Vision and HDR10.

 As for the picture, expect rich, punchy colours, excellent handling of fast motion and good black detail.
 It looks great with high-quality Dolby Vision and HDR video, while gamers will be happy with the lower input lag and overall vibrancy.
 Sound quality has taken a big step forward, too, with an openness and dynamism that's rare in a TV of this size and price.

 Better picture, better sound, this is the best 49-inch TV we've seen.

 The Hisense Roku R50A7200GTUK is likely to be the cheapest 50-inch TV we’ll see on sale in the UK this year from a major manufacturer.
 It promises a good-sized, punchy 4K HDR image and all the major apps and services you could need, without so much as an additional box or stick in sight.